Ai-Whisperers/linkedin-content-system/workflows/README.md

 1. Open workflow in n8n
 2. Click "Execute Workflow" (top right)
 3. Check output of each node
-4. Verify alerts are sent
+4. Verify posts are generated and saved correctly
+5. Check that summary email is sent
-5. Fix any credential issues
+6. Fix any credential issues

 ### 4. Activate